 - How do you think this flower is pollinated?
 What makes you think so?

-Materials: journals or paper and clipboards, pencils, colored pencils, magnifying lenses; if needed: additional flowers in jars, pots, or flats to place around the schoolyard.
+Materials: journals or Draw a Flower cards and clipboards, pencils, colored pencils, magnifying lenses; if needed: additional flowers in jars, pots, or flats to place around the schoolyard.

 Objective: To model the close connection between type of pollinator and flower characteristics.